borchero/terraform-vault-meerkat/README.md

 These Terraform configurations deploy a number of components, namely:

 - It establishes a secure PKI to issue server and client certificates
-- It sets up Kubernetes roles and policies for Meerkat's OpenVPN component and API
+- It creates policies for the VPN and API component to consume the PKI and the KV store
-- It sets up Postgres role for Meerkat's API